dudmc3/mork30/DOCS.md

 *Withdrawal* is taking water out of storage.
 It might be then immediately placed to use, or perhaps you send it downstream to a Point of Re-Diversion where it is either re-stored or beneficially used.
 We suggest you engage a licensed civil engineer to help you determine how to report this in CalWATRS if your system is complex.
-Don't report the same water twice!
+Don‘t report the same water twice!

 *Regulation of water* happens when you refill (partially or completely) a storage reservoir after withdrawing water from it, then release that same portion within 30 days.
 Refill, not initial filling.
 Your initial fill water counts as collection, not regulation.